indix/css-optimum-selector/README.md

 ### What CSS Optimum Selector does ?

 It does two main things !
 It can extract unique css selector and multi css selector.

 Oh thats okay.
 But what is multi css selector ?

 Cool.
 Just imagine an ordered list with n number of elements.
 If you wanted to select all the list elements, what will you do ?
 Click all element and then find its css selector ?
 No, not needed.
 Just pass two element to CSS Optimum Selector and it will analyse the pattern and will give you single selector that can select all list elements.
-That seems interesting !!! :-D

-What if there is different pattern, for instance odd, even type.
+That seems interesting !!! :-D What if there is different pattern, for instance odd, even type.
 Can I get still all elements or can I get only certain pattern elements ?
 Can CSS Optimum Selector help me in this case ?

 Yeah dude, it will help you for sure !
 It gives you relative-depth option with which you can select different pattern.

-That seems great !!! :-O
+That seems great !!! :-O What if there is no pattern in selection ?

-What if there is no pattern in selection.
-Cool down, CSS Optimum Selector will return you css selector for both the element ;-)
+Cool down, CSS Optimum Selector will return you css selector for both the element B-)

 ### How to use ?